find your perfect LLM program

 How to use law school rankings

-Law school rankings play an important role in helping applicants choose the law schools they will apply to.
-Is
+Law school rankings play an important role in helping applicants choose the law schools they will apply to – but is this justified?

 This is a very tricky area, even though it is not by any means inappropriate for applicants to use them like this.
 Rankings are barely an art form, let alone scientific, because of the methodological problems involved in their creation.
 An immense amount of information must be reduced down to a few factors that can then be used to calculate ‘scores’ to allow readers to differentiate among schools.
 Even in the simplest of universes, this would be difficult.